VerZsuT/SnowRunner-XML-Editor-Desktop/README.md

 ## How do I change the program settings?

-So far, the only way to change the settings is to reset them (File > Settings > Reset).
-After that, you will see the initial setup screen again.
+You can change the settings in the section (File > Settings).
 Attention!
 When you reset the settings, the initial.pak backup is deleted!